 Each skipper is responsible for the damage or loss to their boat unless responsibility is otherwise assigned by the umpires or PC.
 The damage deposit is the limit of liability of each skipper for each incident.
 In the event that a deduction is made from the deposit, the skipper will be required to restore the deposit to the original value to continue in the event.

-The OA will refund any remaining damage deposit within 10 days after the event.
+The OA will refund any remaining damage deposit as soon as possible after the event.

 CREW (INCLUDING SKIPPER)